 To be an election inspector (poll worker), a person must:

-- Be a qualified elector of the municipality in which the polling place is established (i.e., an adult citizen of the United States who has resided in the election district for 28 consecutive days and is not otherwise disqualified to vote);
+- Be a qualified elector of the county in which the polling place is established (i.e., an adult citizen of the United States who has resided in the election district for 28 consecutive days and is not otherwise disqualified to vote);

 - Be able to speak, read, and write fluently in the English language;